Learning disabilities services

 - Support with tenancy preparation and sourcing housing opportunities and making referrals

-- Support customers to manage their own finances and benefits
+- Support customers to manage their own finances and benefit

 - Promote independence and regaining skills.